nainiayoub/java-notes/README.md

 * Prototype-based systems (that is, those based on "prototype" objects that are not instances of any class).

 The core difference between the two is that an object-oriented programming language has the features that an object-oriented paradigm must have in order to be considered an object-oriented programming language.
 While object based programming languages are __Prototype-based__ where one or more of OOP principles are lacking.

+## In Java what is the default value of an object reference defined as an instance variable in an Object?
+* __The object references are all initialized to null in Java__.
+However in order to do anything useful with these references, you must set them to a valid object, else you will get `NullPointerExceptions` everywhere you try to use such default initialized references.